 Southern Star Cinema

-In Midleton, County Cork, this building, at the junction of Main Street and Broderick Street, is believed to have been the Southern Star Cinema.
+In Midleton, County Cork, this building, at the junction of Main Street and Cork Road at The Green, was originally the Southern Star Cinema.

 There is no mention of the Southern Star Cinema in the 1914 Kine Year Book.
 The 1931 edition does have it listed, owned by Southern Star Cinema Company.
 “Pictures and Variety” were presented, utilising a 16ft deep stage and two dressing rooms.
 “Two nights weekly” was also noted; whether this referred only to film shows is not known.
 The 1940 edition also mentions a 15ft wide proscenium.
 It was not listed in the 1953 edition; by this time, the same company had opened the Ormande Cinema, at which time, presumably, the Southern Star Cinema was closed.

 Just login to your account and subscribe to this theater